Physical Education and Games

 Departmental approach to the curriculum

 Students will have the opportunity to choose PE as an option subject at GCSE and A Level where they will study the OCR syllabus.
-Please see separate pages below for more information on the GCSE and A Level courses.

 Year 7

-.
 Develop skills in physical activity

-.
 Make and apply decisions

-.
 Develop physical and mental capacity

-.
-Evaluate and improve
+Evaluate and improve performances

-.
-Make informal choices about healthy, active lifestyles
+Make informed choices about healthy, active lifestyles

-Activites: (Please see detailed breakdown of activity rotation in long term overview) Athletics, Basketball, Badminton, Cricket, Football, Fitness, Gymnastics, Hockey, Netball, Rounders, Rugby, Swimming, Tennis, Handball, Softball and Volleyball.
+Activities: (Please see detailed breakdown of activity rotation in long term overview) Athletics, Basketball, Badminton, Cricket, Football, Fitness, Gymnastics, Hockey, Netball, Rounders, Rugby, Swimming, Tennis, Handball, Softball and Volleyball.

 Year 8

-.
 Develop skills in physical activity

-.
 Make and apply decisions

-.
 Develop physical and mental capacity

-.
-Evaluate and improve
+Evaluate and improve performances

-.
-Make informal choices about healthy, active lifestyles
+Make informed choices about healthy, active lifestyles

 Year 9

-.
 Develop skills in physical activity

-.
 Make and apply decisions

-.
 Develop physical and mental capacity

-.
-Evaluate and improve
+Evaluate and improve performances

-.
-Make informal choices about healthy, active lifestyles
+Make informed choices about healthy, active lifestyles

-Activites: (Please see detailed breakdown of activity rotation in long term overview) Athletics, Basketball, Badminton, Cricket, Football, Fitness, Gymnastics, Hockey, Netball, Rounders, Rugby, Swimming, Tennis, Handball, Softball and Volleyball.
+Activities: (Please see detailed breakdown of activity rotation in long term overview) Athletics, Basketball, Badminton, Cricket, Football, Fitness, Gymnastics, Hockey, Netball, Rounders, Rugby, Swimming, Tennis, Handball, Softball and Volleyball.

 Year 10 and 11

-The OCR GCSE PE Syllabus is broken down into 2 written exam papers which are all taken in Year 11, these papers make up 60% of the students final grade.
+The OCR GCSE Physical Education Syllabus is broken down into 2 written exam papers which are both taken in Year 11.
+These papers make up 60% of the students' final grade.
 The students are assessed in three practical activities worth 30% and one analysis of performance task (AEP) worth 10%.
-The students will have 5 periods of GCSE PE over a two week time table.

 Year 10